Selway River Rafting and Kayaking

 Northern Idaho Snowpack

 The best time to float the Selway is typically late June and early July.
-It seems that over the last ten years the runoff is coming earlier.
-Fishing is best on low water Selway trips in July.
+The fishing is unbeatable in July on low water Selway trips.

-There are less than 200 total commercial people allowed to raft the river each year.
-For private boaters there is an extremely challenging lottery.
+For private boaters there is a challenging lottery.
 With one launch allowed per day, only 16 people per trip, a priority season of two and a half months makes for limited opportunities to win a launch.
-In addition multiple weeks of the season typically have very high and/or very low water making the window even small for most boaters.
-For many people, winning the lottery and getting to kayak or raft the Selway River is a once-in-a-lifetime opportunity.
+In addition multiple weeks of the season typically have very high and/or very low water making the window even smaller for most boaters.
+Winning the lottery and getting to kayak or raft the Selway River is a once-in-a-lifetime opportunity.